 How Much It Could Cost You: Time and money for the things you love to do, like meeting friends over a pitcher of the newest session beer, then hitting the gym in the morning to work it off.

 Why People Mess This Up: Lenders qualify you for what you technically can afford on a spreadsheet.
 They’re looking at your monthly debt-to-income ratio.
-They don’t look at what you spend your disposable income on: your passions and hobbies.
+They don’t look at what you spend your disposable income on, like your passions and hobbies.
 So homebuyers often end up with a mortgage payment they can only afford by scaling back on the things they enjoy.

-Not Knowing How to Eyeball the Paperwork
+Mortgage Mistake #5: Not Knowing How to Eyeball the Paperwork

 How Much It Could Cost You: Thousands of dollars in surprise closing costs.

-The interest rate
+- The interest rate

-The monthly payment
+- The monthly payment

-The loan terms, such as a 30-year or 15-year mortgage, adjustable rate or fixed
+- The loan terms, such as a 30-year or 15-year mortgage, adjustable rate, or fixed

-The total cost of the loan
+- The total cost of the loan

-Cash amount you’ll need at closing
+- The cash amount you’ll need at closing

 The closing document will come at least three days before you close.
-It should look just like the first document, but instead of estimates it will have final numbers.
+It should look just like the first document, but instead of estimates. it will have final numbers.
 If you see any increases or additional fees you weren’t expecting, question the lender immediately.
-Because if it shows even a tenth of a percent interest-rate jump you weren’t expecting (say 4.1% instead of 4%) — and you don’t question it — that could mean a difference of almost $3,700 on a $176,000 mortgage.
+Even if it shows even a tenth of a percent interest-rate jump you weren’t expecting (say 4.1% instead of 4%) — and you don’t question it — that could mean a difference of almost $3,700 on a $176,000 mortgage.